To upload SVG to WordPress websites, you need to allow this file type. Otherwise, the WordPress media library will not accept SVG files by default.

 SVG is a vector file and may have security issues if you have not downloaded it from a trusted source.
-WordPress does not allow to upload of SVG files by default.
-And you may get an error while trying to upload SVG in WordPress Media Library: “Sorry, this file type is not permitted for security reasons.”
+Without this specific file permission, you may get an error while trying to upload SVG to WordPress Media Library: “Sorry, this file type is not permitted for security reasons.”

-In this post, we will show you two different plugins and troubleshoot if you still have any issues while uploading SVG files.
+In this post, I will show you how to upload SVG to WordPress.
+Also, I will help you to troubleshoot if you still have any issues after following this guideline.

-Are you still struggling uploading SVG files even after activating the WordPress SVG Support plugin?
+Are you still struggling to upload SVG files even after activating the WordPress SVG Support plugin?
 See the next section to make it work differently.

 This plugin has 500,000+ active installations and great reviews.
 It’s a very lightweight plugin and it has no impact on your website loading time/speed.

 Troubleshoot: WordPress SVG support not working [Do it differently]

 Still not able to upload SVG files?
 See the video instructions below for more help.

 If you see the WordPress SVG support plugin still not working and if you’re unable to insert SVG files even after activating the plugin, then navigate to “Media » Add New” and upload the SVG files.
 And then go back to your post or pages and select the file that you want.

 This is just because sometimes your current setup may not allow uploading SVGs direct from the post or page.

 So if the SVG support plugin is not working as expected in your WordPress installation, then follow the above method in order to make it work.